ghermanowski/EventsWidget/README.md

 <img width="1680" alt="Adding a new intent" src="https://user-images.githubusercontent.com/57409167/161966457-c8893a60-5997-4e94-afd7-6ea99de52245.png">

-In the first section, click the checkbox "Intent is elligible for widgets" and deselect the others as we do not need them.
+In the first section, click the checkbox "Intent is eligible for widgets" and deselect the others as we do not need them.

 <img width="1680" alt="Configuring the configuration" src="https://user-images.githubusercontent.com/57409167/161966523-ef7909b3-f3df-4dd1-b3d7-a18a76ccaca5.png">